Changissnz/nu_merchant_principal/README.md

 $F$.
 The pattern of information flow, desired by $X_0$ to remain a secured secret, illustrates deployment of the broad strategy termed implicative security-breaker to obtain $P$.

+Another broad strategy of interest to distributors of capital information (brokers) is <ins>preventative security</ins>.